tkn-tub/ns3-gym/src/lte/doc/source/lte-user.rst

   lena->SetFadingModelAttribute ("WindowSize", TimeValue (Seconds (0.5)));
   lena->SetFadingModelAttribute ("RbNum", UintegerValue (100));

 It has to be noted that, ``TraceFilename`` does not have a default value, therefore is has to be always set for using the fading module in the simulator.
-The simulator provide natively a fading trace generated according to the pedestrian behavior defined in in Annex B.2 of [TS36.104]_ (available at ``src/lte/model/FadingTraces/fading_trace_EPA_3kmph.fad``); a sample of such trace is reported in `fig-fadingPedestrianTrace`_.
+The simulator provide natively three fading traces generated according to the configurations defined in in Annex B.2 of [TS36.104]_ (available in the folder ``src/lte/model/FadingTraces/``); examples of such traces are reported in `fig-fadingPedestrianTrace_`, `fig-fadingVehicularTrace_` and `fig-fadingUrbanTrace_`.

 .. _fig-fadingPedestrianTrace: